Making a False Statement to the Government

 Additionally, in order to be charged with making a false statement, a defendant must have shown a reckless disregard for the truth with a conscious purpose to avoid learning the truth.
 The offender must have made the statement with the intention to influence the decision of the decision maker.
 While Haskew was guilty of falsifying his banking information for the purpose of avoiding paying off his debt to the government, a person can be guilty of making a false statement simply by being dishonest with a government official.
 The crime of making a false statement can apply even when the following factors do not:

 - The conversation has not been recorded or manually transcribed;

 - The false statement is not made directly to the government official; and

 - You are not trying to cheat the government out of money.

 Defense to Making a False Statement

-If you have been charged with making a false statement to the government, an experienced white collar crimes attorney can help you strategize a sound legal defense.
-The first thing the criminal attorneys at The Baez Law Firm will do is determine whether or not the prosecutors can prove that you made a false statement with the intention of defrauding the government.
+If you have been charged with making a false statement to the government, an experienced white collar crimes lawyer can help you strategize a sound legal defense.
+The first thing the criminal lawyers at The Baez Law Firm will do is determine whether or not the prosecutors can prove that you made a false statement with the intention of defrauding the government.
 We will also examine the seriousness of the supposed false statement in order to determine whether you face misdemeanor or felony charges.
 Finally, if you are a first time offender, we may be able to use that reduce the charges or to have them dropped.

 The crime of making a false statement to the government is a very serious one, and one that can result in prison time and hefty fines.
-Because of this, it is imperative to your future that you reach out to an Orlando white collar crimes attorney as soon as you learn of the charges.
+Because of this, it is imperative to your future that you reach out to an Orlando white collar crimes lawyer as soon as you learn of the charges.
 To schedule a free consultation with our criminal defense team today, call 800-588-BAEZ now.